Inference-Time Code Selection via Symbolic Equivalence Partitioning: Methodology

 \section{Methodology}

 We propose a \textbf{Symbolic Equivalence Partitioning} framework.
-Let $s$ denote a problem specification consisting of a natural language description $D$ and a set of domain constraints $\mathcal{C}$ (e.g., input bounds, valid data types).
-An LLM generates a set of $N$ candidate programs $\mathcal{P} = \{p_1, p_2, \dots, p_N\}$ for problem $s$.
+Let $s$ denote a problem specification consisting of a natural language description $D$ and, when available, a set of domain constraints $\mathcal{C}$ (e.g., input bounds, value ranges, and structural restrictions).
+If a problem statement does not provide such constraints, we treat $\mathcal{C}$ as vacuous.
+An LLM generates a set of $N$ candidate programs $\mathcal{P}_0 = \{p_1, p_2, \dots, p_N\}$ for problem $s$.
+SEP first applies the public example filter to remove candidates that fail the problem-provided input-output cases.
+Let $\mathcal{P}$ denote the resulting filtered candidate pool, with cardinality $|\mathcal{P}| = N' \le N$.

 We define two programs $p_i$ and $p_j$ as \textbf{functionally equivalent} with respect to domain $\mathcal{C}$, denoted $p_i \equiv_{\mathcal{C}} p_j$, if and only if they exhibit identical execution outcomes for all valid inputs: